katsunori-waragai/cleargrasp-docker/README.md

 sample_dataset
 ../data/cleargrasp-dataset-test-val/real-test

+python3 eval_depth_completion.py -c config/config.yaml

-# cehk if GPU is used
+# check if GPU is used
 jtop

 in most time GPU is not in use.